Recipe: Bone Broth and Quinoa-Stuffed PeppersReading Time: 2 minutes

 If you’re of a certain age and grew up eating the typical American diet, chances are you never even heard of quinoa until the past decade or so.
 But this tiny South American pseudograin (“pseudograins” are the seeds & grasses commonly categorized as grains) has certainly taken the world by storm over the past several years.
 So much so that the United Nations even named 2013 as “The International Year of Quinoa.”

 Because it’s gluten-free, quinoa is a good choice for celiacs and anyone following any type of gluten-free diet.
 One cup of cooked quinoa also packs a powerful nutritional punch.
 It’s got 222 calories, 5.2 grams of fiber, 8.1 grams of protein, and 3.6 grams of fat.
 It also supplies 30% of the daily recommended value of magnesium, which so many of us are deficient in.

 Quinoa is one of the rare plant products that is a complete protein.
 This means that it has all 9 of the essential amino acids that your body needs to make important biochemicals such as hormones and neurotransmitters.
 (Note: they’re called “essential” amino acids because your body can’t make them on its own − you must get them from food sources.)

-For this tasty recipe you cook your quinoa in pure Bone Broth Protein powder, which ups the protein content significantly before using it to stuff the peppers.
+For this tasty recipe you cook your quinoa in plain Bone Broth Protein powder, which ups the protein content significantly before using it to stuff the peppers.
 Hint: You can also add a scoop the pure bone broth protein powder when cooking rice, couscous, or quinoa as a side dish.

 Bone broths are a good source of minerals and are rich in amino acids, especially glycine and proline.
 Glycine supports detoxification and is used by the body to make hemoglobin, bile salts, and other natural chemicals.
 Proline supports skin health, especially in combination with vitamin C. Bell peppers are a good source of vitamin C.